Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Appendix

 In the Fine-to-Coarse scenario, where the source data is the fine data and the target data is the sum-binned resolution data, we have exactly the scenario of Section \ref{sec:num:setting:batchnorm_scaling:sum_binning}, and hence use $\muT = \NRatio\muS$ and $\sigmaT^2 = \NRatio^2 \sigmaS^2$.
 In the Fine-to-Coarse experiments, for the input adaptation methods of Section~\ref{sec:input-adapt:H2L}, additional transformations are applied to the coarse target data such as repeat elements or zero padding, with the aim of mimicking fine resolution during inference.
 When the transformation for mimicking fine resolution is repeated elements, we use the scaling from the repeated elements (Section \ref{sec:num:setting:batchnorm_scaling:repeat_elems}), in addition to the sum binning (Section \ref{sec:num:setting:batchnorm_scaling:sum_binning}).
 Hence, we obtain $\muT = \NRatio\muS$ and $\sigmaT^2 = \NRatio^2 \sigmaS^2$.
 When the transformation for mimicking fine resolution is zero-padding, we have repeated elements (Section \ref{sec:num:setting:batchnorm_scaling:zero_pad}), in addition to the sum binning (Section \ref{sec:num:setting:batchnorm_scaling:sum_binning}).
 Hence, we obtain the theoretical scaling as $\muT = \NRatio\muS$ and $\sigmaT^2 = \NRatio\sigmaS^2 + \muS^2(\NRatio-1)$.
 However, experiments showed poor performance with this theoretical scaling of the variance.
 Hence, we use $\sigmaT^2=\sigmaS^2$ in our results in Section~\ref{sec:numericalResults}.

+For the transformations introduced in Section~\ref{sec:various_to_coarse_tranformations}, based on our numerical experiments, we use the following parameter correspondences: For binary-sum-bin and max-pool, we use $\muT = \NRatio\muS$ and $\sigmaT^2 = \sigmaS^2$.
+For first-point-sample, last-point-sample, and average-sum-bin, we use $\muT = \muS$ and $\sigmaT^2 = \sigmaS^2$.
+These relations are employed in both Coarse-to-Fine and Fine-to-Coarse scenarios.

-Note, in both Coarse-to-Fine and Fine-to-Coarse scenario, we only adapt the first normalization layer in the network This initial adjustment is considered to correct the shift introduced by the data transformation, reducing the need for additional scaling in subsequent layers.
+Note that, in both Coarse-to-Fine and Fine-to-Coarse scenarios, we only adapt the first normalization layer in the network.
+This initial adjustment is considered to correct the shift introduced by the data transformation, reducing the need for additional scaling in subsequent layers.